apache/yetus/asf-site-src/source/documentation/in-progress/precommit/usage-intro.html.md

 Some repositories have content that is either imported from other sources (aka "vendored") or in some other way have files that are known to break tests.
-By default, `.yetus/excludes.txt` will be read for any file, directory, or extended regular expression as the list to remove from test results.
+By default, `.yetus/excludes.txt` will be read for any file, directory, or regular expression as the list to remove from test results.
 The file to read may be overwritten by using the `--excludes` flag:

 ```bash
 $ test-patch --plugins=all --excludes=(filename) (other options)
 ```

-    NOTE: for best results, avoid using ^ and $ in your regular expressions.  `test-patch` will automatically anchor the contents of that file.
+    NOTE: Do not confuse file globs for regular expressions.
+With regular expressions, `a*` will match `aaaaaaaa` but not `ab`.
+To match all characters any number of times, you need `.*` as your wildcard expression.

 # "Warn-only" Test Results